-- State and local government obligations, the interest on which is excludable from gross income under section 103(a), and - Stock in a mutual fund or other regulated investment company that distributed exempt-interest dividends during the tax year of the REIT.
+- State and local government obligations, the interest on which is excludable from gross income under section 103(a) and - Stock in a mutual fund or other RIC that distributed exempt-interest dividends during the tax year of the REIT.

 Line 24.
 Adjustments to shareholders' equity.
 Examples of adjustments to report on this line include: